isomerpages/moe-jpjc/_jpjc-experience/Total Curriculum Framework.md

 We seek to inculcate a self-directed learning disposition in our students such that as <strong>active learners</strong>, they possess a drive to learn, unlearn and re-learn throughout life.
 To achieve personal excellence, they commit to give their best in their pursuits, take initiative to seek continuous improvement and overcome challenges.</p>

 <p>
-We enable our students to be <strong>innovative thinkers</strong> by broadening their thinking and developing their creativity.
+We enable our students to be&nbsp;<strong>innovative thinkers</strong>&nbsp;by broadening their thinking and developing their creativity.
 Critical thinkers with the curiosity for new and different ideas will be able to analyse problems deeply, identify opportunities for growth and create thoughtful and ethical solutions for positive change.</p>

 <p>
-We place a strong emphasis on character and citizenship education with the goal to nurture <strong>compassionate leaders</strong> who demonstrate care and empathy for others and contribute actively to make a meaningful impact to the community.
+We place a strong emphasis on character and citizenship education with the goal to nurture&nbsp;<strong>compassionate leaders</strong>&nbsp;who demonstrate care and empathy for others and contribute actively to make a meaningful impact to the community.
 </p>

 <p>